veggiemonk/awesome-docker/README.md

 - [Docker Documentation](https://docs.docker.com/): the official documentation.
 - [Docker for beginners](https://github.com/groda/big_data/blob/master/docker_for_beginners.md): A tutorial for beginners who need to learn the basics of Docker—from "Hello world!" to basic interactions with containers, with simple explanations of the underlying concepts.
 - [Docker for novices](https://www.youtube.com/watch?v=xsjSadjKXns) An introduction to Docker for developers and testers who have never used it.
 (Video 1h40, recorded linux.conf.au 2019 — Christchurch, New Zealand) by Alex Clews.
+- [Docker simplified in 55 seconds](https://www.youtube.com/watch?v=vP_4DlOH1G4): An animated high-level introduction to Docker.
+Think of it as a visual tl;dr that makes it easier to dive into more complex learning materials.
 - [Docker Training](https://training.mirantis.com) :heavy_dollar_sign:
 - [Docker Tutorial for Beginners (Updated 2019 version)](https://hashnode.com/post/docker-tutorial-for-beginners-cjrj2hg5001s2ufs1nker9he2) — In this Docker tutorial, you'll learn all the basics and learn how you can containerize Node.js and Go applications.
 Even if you aren't familiar with these languages it should be easy for you to follow this tutorial and use any other language.
 - [Katacoda](https://www.katacoda.com/courses/docker): Learn Docker using Interactive Browser-Based Labs